ybae45/bayesian-sat-earnings-analysis/README.md

 ## Project Intro/Objective
-Purpose of this project is to examine ...
-[Purpose of the project.
-Description of the problem you are studying and the purpose of and rationale of the project.]
+The purpose of this project is to examine the relationship between average SAT scores at U.S. universities and post-graduation earnings, and to understand whether this relationship varies across geographic regions.
+While standardized test scores are often used as a proxy for college selectivity and student aptitude, their role in predicting long-term economic outcomes remains debated.

+This project aims to provide a data-driven and probabilistic analysis of this relationship using Bayesian hierarchical modeling, allowing for uncertainty quantification and regional heterogeneity.
+By leveraging large-scale institutional data, this study contributes to the broader discussion on education outcomes and income inequality.

+Specifically, this project includes:

-• descriptive statistics and informative exploratory data analysis of the dataset
+Descriptive statistics and exploratory data analysis (EDA) to understand the distributions and relationships between SAT scores and earnings

-• description of any data cleaning that’s been applied to the dataset

-• research question/questions
+Data cleaning and preprocessing to ensure consistency and comparability across institutions and years

+A Bayesian hierarchical regression framework to model earnings while accounting for regional variation

 ## Preliminary Literature Review
 - https://www.researchgate.net/publication/383720798_A_Case_Study_of_the_Correlation_Between_SAT_Scores_and_Future_Incomes